imediasystem/PhotoSTudio/README.md

 ## 🔗 See also
 Are you interested in?
 See my other projects and visit my website [iMedia SysteM - imediasystem.eu](https://imediasystem.eu/) &nbsp;

+## 👏 Thanks / Special thanks / Credits
+Thanks to my wife – for her time, advice, encouragement and support in creating this project.